By CHEN YIH WEN and MYRRA BAITY

 “If you use a blade that is not sterile, like what is done by most traditional midwives who reuse blades, this is of course not good.”

-Based on her in-depth interviews with GPs, Dr Maznah found that doctors generally perform the procedure upon parents’ request.
+Based on her in-depth interviews with GPs, Dr Maznah found that doctors generally perform the procedure only when parents’ ask for it.

 “(The doctors) do it because if they don’t, the mothers will take their babies to traditional midwives, who might not perform it in a sterile manner,” she said.